BBBase-EHeresy/PPPub/docs/rules_manual/shoot_phase.md

 ![](../media/rules_manual/models_in_the_way_1.jpg)

 *Adam wants his* Narzug *to shoot at Jay's* Beorn *with his Orc bow.
 However, there are two Hunter Orcs In The Way of Beorn to the right, and *Radagast *is In The Way of Beorn to the left.
-Adam and Jay have differing ideas as to which is the correct path for the shots to take, so to speed things up Adam (as Narzug's controlling player) rolls a D6 — and rolls a 2 meaning that the shot will pass through the two Hunter Orcs.
+Adam and Jay have differing ideas as to which is the correct path for the shots to take, so to speed things up Adam (as Narzug's controlling player) rolls a D6 â€” and rolls a 2 meaning that the shot will pass through the two Hunter Orcs.
 Adam now has to decide whether he wants to risk hitting his own warriors or whether to look for another target.*

 **MODELS IN THE WAY 2**